Glossary

 Unsupervised Learning

-ML approach that discovers hidden patterns without labeled data.
-Used in Layer 5 for behavioral archetype identification.
+An AI approach that discovers hidden patterns without needing labeled examples.
+Used to find behavioral groups that demographics miss.
+For behavioral archetype identification.

 Persona Vectors